stevealbertwong/stevealbertwong.github.io/_posts/2018-2-10-Dining-Philosophers.md

 }
 ```

-This actually resembles a multi-threaded server with locks to synchronize resources access.
+The above code actually resembles a multi-threaded server with locks to synchronize resources access.
 Let me rename the code a little bit.
 Think of philosopher as threaded function to deal with logic when received a request.
 Depending on the request types (e.g. post, get, proxy, other headers fields, protocol version etc), resources synchronization lock (e.g. database access, cache, blacklist etc.) could result in a deadlock manner when request comes in parallel fashion.

 ```